CleverRaven/Cataclysm-DDA/doc/EFFECT_ON_CONDITION.md

 | ✔️ | ✔️ | ✔️ | ❌ | ❌ | ❌ |

 #### Examples
+You have equipped an item that you can stow
 ```json
 "u_can_stow_weapon"
 ```

-You have equipped an item with
+You have equipped an item that you can not stow
 ```json
 { "not": "u_can_stow_weapon" }
 ```